DoctorRyner/sae-builder-legacy/README.md

 # How to build?

-Just clone this repo `git clone https://github.com/DoctorRyner/sae`, enter it `cd sae`, run `stack setup && stack build` (you must have stack installed, if it is not than follow that https://docs.haskellstack.org/en/stable/README/), next place compiled executable somewhere like `/usr/local/bin` (if you use Unit-like OS).
+Just clone this repo `git clone https://github.com/DoctorRyner/sae`, enter it `cd sae`, run `stack setup && stack build` (you must have stack installed, if it is not than follow that https://docs.haskellstack.org/en/stable/README/), next place compiled executable (executable named `sae` and you can determine where it placed from stack build command, just look up for something like `installing executable...`) somewhere like `/usr/local/bin` (if you use Unit-like OS).
 Thats it, just type `sae --help` or read `How to use?` section

 # How to use?